schaars/simple-web-server/README.md

 * pool.[c+h]: the pool of threads, which receive client requests and handle them.
 The threads use the file_manager in order to get the content of the requested files.
 * file_manager.[c+h]: several functions to open and manage the server files.
 * util.h: some constants and debugging stuff.

+Here are some keys to improve the performance of the C web server:

+* use sendfile() instead of read() the file and then write() to socket;
+* there is no need for a shared queue, nor an acceptor thread: each thread of the pool threads can call accept().

 How to compile and use the server